Many questions arise when it comes to mixing because there is no direct path to achieving a great mix.

 Therefore that’s an advantage, and sometimes engineers will use compression to improve how the overall vocal sounds not just in terms of level control.

 Do I need a compressor for a home studio?

 You don’t really need a hardware compressor for your studio, you’re better off using compression plugins that can be found in most Digital Audio Workstations.

-It’s not advisable to record through a hardware compressor because when you do; you cannot remove the compression effect on the vocal, you’d have to re-record.
+It’s also not advisable to record with a compressor because when you do; you cannot remove the compression effect on the vocal, you’d have to re-record.

 What is a true peak limiter?